 Action Plan Description Completion Time Frame Status update 10.
 Work towards a Zero-Emissions Future Metrolink will pilot a program to explore battery operated locomotives or other technology to reduce emissions, which will initially be used in combination with diesel electric.
-September Update: The renewable diesel demonstration on a Tier 2 locomotive was completed in May.
-The California Air Resources Board (CARB) is partnering with Metrolink to measure and calculate the emissions improvement of using this non-fossil fuel-based diesel.
-Phase 2 of the pilot test began in mid-July and will continue through year end 2021.
-If that demonstration is successful, Metrolink may expand renewable diesel across the entire fleet.
-Staff is continuing this effort and will provide an update in October.
-(45% Complete) 11.
-New Contracting Approach System-Wide Goes in Effect with New Accountability Metrics The implementation of the bundled contracting approach will include more specific and higher assessments for contractors who do not comply with commitments made to CMF neighbors.
-As reported at the September CMF meeting, the Metrolink Board of Directors cancelled the bundled contract procurement due to budgetary concerns.
+January Update: Renewable diesel was tested on both Tier 2 and Tier 4 locomotives during 2021.
+The renewable diesel is made from natural fat and vegetable oils.
+This clean fuel reduces emission criteria pollutants of Particulate Matter (PM) and Nitrogen Oxides (Nox) and CO2 greenhouse gas up to 80%.
+As of February 1st, all locomotive fleet vehicles are now fueled with renewable diesel which improves air quality for the communities.
+11. New Contracting Approach System-Wide Goes in Effect with New Accountability Metrics The implementation of the bundled contracting approach will include more specific and higher assessments for contractors who do not comply with commitments made to CMF neighbors. \ As reported at the September CMF meeting, the Metrolink Board of Directors cancelled the bundled contract procurement due to budgetary concerns.
 Metrolink is enforcing the Good Neighbor Standards and Practices with the existing Maintenance Contractor.
 (See Exhibit D).
-Wethes Staff is reviewing all related contracts to determine how additional accountability measures can be applied.
+Metrics Staff is reviewing all related contracts to determine how additional accountability measures can be applied.
 Staff will determine how to integrate additional accountability measures into future contracts that will remain unbundled, in addition to determining how additional accountability measures can be integrated into current contracts by amendment.
 Staff will continue to incorporate the community guidelines into its compliance provisions of the maintenance contractor agreement to guide its work going forward.